Who are the best WNBA players of all time?

 - Diana TaurasiLiveTodayTomorrowvs--|

-Bird, Fowles among best WNBA players of all time originally appeared on NBC Sports Washington
+Bird, Fowles among best WNBA players of all time originally appeared on NBC Sports Bayarea

 Over the decades, the WNBA has seen some remarkable talent across the country.